animatedb/oovaide/web/readme.txt

 	libclang.so is included, but either the Gnu or CLang compiler is required for building.

+	To build oovcde on Linux (Debian/Ubuntu):
+		- Run "sudo apt-get install libgtk-3-dev clang" from a terminal
+		- LLVM include and lib paths are in the top level CMakeLists.txt
+		- Run "cmake ./" from the oovcde top level directory
+		- Run "make" from the same directory

 Windows versions on or before 2014-01:
 	GTK-3.0